acdha/pre-commit-docker/README.md

 # pre-commit Docker packaging

 This is just enough Docker to run [pre-commit](https://pre-commit.com) as a CI stage.

+Because they are on use on many projects, the following dependencies are
+pre-installed:

+-   terraform
+-   terraform-docs

 ## Usage